Part of the Atlanta-Sandy Springs-Alpharetta metro area

 Monthly GLP-1 medication programs in Atlanta typically cost between $349 and $830.
 Prices depend on the specific medication (semaglutide vs. tirzepatide), whether you use branded or compounded versions, and your insurance coverage.
 Some clinics offer payment plans.

-3 GLP-1 clinics in Atlanta accept insurance.
-Coverage varies by plan and medication.
-Contact the clinic directly to verify your specific plan is accepted before your visit.
+3 GLP-1 clinics in Atlanta list that they accept insurance.
+Listing a plan does not confirm GLP-1 medication coverage.
+Contact the clinic directly and verify benefits with your insurer before your visit.

 Yes.
 4 providers serving Atlanta offer telehealth GLP-1 consultations.
 Georgia permits telehealth prescribing for weight loss medications.
 You can complete your consultation via video call and have medication shipped directly to your home.